Summer Session FAQs

 When and how will I hear if my child has been accepted?

-Once all your application paperwork is complete, you should generally receive an email from us within a couple of days.
+Once all application paperwork is complete, parents and students should receive an email from the Summer Session Office within a few days.

 When and how will I hear whether I have been awarded financial aid?

-Financial aid applicants will be notified of our decision by email by March 15.
+Financial aid applicants will be notified of our decisions by email by March 15.

 How should I address a package to my child?